Techttv/InputAudioSyncBpmWithResolume/README.md

 # Free Tool for Syncinc in REAL TIME your input device audio BPM with Resolume Arena REAL TIME.

 Forked from https://github.com/zak-45/WLEDAudioSyncRTBeat and adjusted for Resolume.<br>
-Sync your input audio bpm with Resolume.
+Sync your input audio bpm with Resolume Arena.
 The program detect it automatically and it sends it to the program.<br>
-Make sure to select your input device under the preferencies in Resolume and Windows. <br>
+Make sure to select your input device under the preferencies in Resolume Arena and Windows. <br>
 <br><br>

 ## Requirements:<br>